Round #03 - Can you coach effort?

 In past years, the Suns have consistently found themselves on the wrong side of the effort ledger, particularly away from home.
 Their recent back-to-back victories, a record winning margin against the West Coast Eagles in Perth, and a thumping win against Melbourne, a team with plenty to play for, at the MCG, signal something fundamental is shifting.

-The Gold Coast's transformation speaks to something often overlooked in performance culture: the relationship between effort and identity.
 For young teams finding their way, the question isn't simply "Can we win?" but "Who are we?"

-Whilst Damien Hardwick is crystal clear on how he wants his teams to play, his genius may be more in psychological redefinition – helping players understand that effort isn't what they do, but who they are.
-This subtle shift transforms effort from a variable resource into a non-negotiable expression of collective character.
-Rowell embodies this integration, where maximum effort appears as an authentic expression of self, and it is contagious.
+Whilst Damien Hardwick is crystal clear on how he wants his teams to play, his genius may be more in psychological redefinition, helping players understand that effort isn't what they do, but who they are.

-The role of leaders, in sport and business alike, is to create the conditions for sustained discretionary effort – not through motivational speeches or fear, but by building environments where high standards become part of collective identity and individual purpose aligns with team goals.
+The role of leaders, in sport and business alike, is to create the conditions for sustained discretionary effort, not through motivational speeches or fear, but by building environments where high standards become part of collective identity and individual purpose aligns with team goals.

-This is where the marriage of list management strategy led at the Suns by the experienced and insightful Craig Cameron, who also played a central role in the Tiger's success era, and coaching philosophy, becomes critical.
-By bringing together naturally competitive and coachable players and Hardwick's proven ability to develop team dynamics, the Suns are building something sustainable for the first time in their young and erratic history.
+By bringing together naturally competitive and coachable players, and combining this with Hardwick's proven ability to develop team dynamics, the Suns are building something sustainable for the first time in their young, erratic history.

 Elite performance relies on both 'mechanics' and 'dynamics'.
 The mechanics represent the systematic approach to performance; the dynamics are the means by which we embed personal and team commitment to execution.

-Damien Hardwick has changed the game by changing the 'mechanics' of game-style, but it is with 'dynamics' where he thrives.
-The many personalities and their varying interactions, egos and insecurities, with their experiences shared – it is a veritable hormone soup of human behaviours.
+The many personalities and their varying interactions, egos and insecurities, with their experiences shared, it is a veritable hormone soup of human behaviours.
 But a well-led team, with great mechanics and dynamics, finds a way unique to this group.

 Play on!